astrotars/the-stream-swiftui/README.md

 ### Step 2: Configure the Voxeet UXKit Library

 Since the Voxeet library is not tied to a `backend` user account, we can configure it on application load.
-Change the `AppDelegate` to this:
+We do this in the `AppDelegate`:

 ```swift
 // ios/TheStream/AppDelegate.swift:1